mneiferbag/robot-ftp-db/doc/article.md

 ## Introducing Robot Framework

 Robot Framework is a generic framework for robotic process automation (RPA) and test automation.
 Specifically keyword-driven testing.
 It uses plain text files and a tabular format to describe test cases with keywords implemented in external libraries.
-Most libraries are implemented in Python but the use of other programming languages are possible as well.
+Most libraries are implemented in Python but the use of other programming languages is possible as well.

 To get an impression what test cases in Robot Framework look like, let's have a look at a very simple generic test case.

     *** Settings ***
     Documentation    Some useful test suite documentation here.
     Library          SomeExternalLibrary
-    Test Setup       Keyword To Do Setup                               # Arrange
+    Test Setup       Keyword For Setup                                 # Arrange

     *** Test Cases ***
     My First Test